'Book of Daniel'

-Rev 12:11 And they overcame him by the blood of the Lamb and by the word of their testimony, and they did not love their lives to the death.
+Rev 12:11 And they overcame him by the blood of the Lamb, and by the word of their testimony; and they loved not their lives unto the death.

 All men fear death because of the uncertainties and the possibility of hell's fire caused by their sins.

 Heb 2:14-15 Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil; and deliver them who through fear of death were all their lifetime subject to bondage.

 We thank God that He understands our fear and that through the death of Jesus, He has set us free from the fear of death.
 Hallelujah.
 However, Christians today are still fearful of death.
 Why? – Faithlessness because the truth is not in them.

 Act 1:5 "for John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now."